urgdog/urg.systems/about/index.md

 Oh, you actually want to know?

-k, I'm a network and systems nerd that knows how to climb a telephone pole and work in that weird brick and barbed wire building that you drive past every day that you've never acknowledged until this moment.
+k, I'm a network and systems nerd that lives in that weird concrete building surrounded by barbed wire that you've seen a million times and never acknowledged until this moment.
 That's "where the internet comes from".
+Hello.

 I do internet stuff, systems stuff, coding things, systems stuff, leadership things.

 all to make it not hurt as much, and maybe get a laugh.